SValv/SValv/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on lots of stuff - mostly my own little "Pen and Paper" Game [Orbis Astea](https://svalv.github.io/Orbis/index.html) and on automating the Work environment of my Team.
-I also do a lot of automatic Reporting using NLP
+I also do a lot of automatic Reporting using NLP.
 - 🌱 I’m currently learning more about AWS and Cloud computing
 - 👯 I’m looking to collaborate on anything i can learn something from
 - 🤔 I’m looking for help with [this Problem](https://github.com/rstudio/bookdown/issues/1093).
 If you are an expert in RBookdown and R-leaflet help would be appreciated